Aszanat/WeatherRanking/README.md

 Where in Europe should you teleport to experience the best weather possible?

 ## How do I run this thing?
-First, you need docker installed, and also docker-buildx.
+First, you need docker installed, and also docker-compose.
+They should do the rest for you.
+Pun not intended.

-If you don't want to read about the latter, just skip the "buildx" in the command.
+**First time?**

-Don't mind the warnings about traditional docker build being deprecated.
+`docker-compose up --build`

-`docker buildx build -t weather-ranking .`
+**Mamma mia, here we go again...**

-`docker run -it --rm --name weather-ranking-cont weather-ranking`
+`docker-compose up`